-Of course you can’t have pros of something without talking about the negatives of something, and there are some negatives to blogging.
+You can’t have pros without talking about the cons, and there are some negatives to blogging.
 One, it takes time to blog.
 Some people, like me, can put together a regular blog post within 10 minutes to a half hour.
 Some people take days to put together blog posts, and that’s okay as well.
-The overall thing to take away from this is that blogging isn’t something you can do quickly.
+The thing to take away from this is that blogging isn’t something you can do quickly.
 True, you can hire someone to write your blog, but it’s still going to take them some time to get new articles onto your blog.

-Another negative about blogging is the same as one of the pros, that being you put yourself out there for people to comment on what it is you have to say, and if they don’t like what you have to say you have to figure out whether you can handle their criticism or not.
-Not everybody will agree with everything you have to say, especially if you don’t say it in the way you mean it, and reacting the wrong way even once to a bad comment can hurt your blog for a long time to come.
+Another negative about blogging is the same as one of the pros, that being you put yourself out there for people to comment on what it is you have to say.
+If they don’t like what you have to say you have to figure out whether you can handle their criticism or not.
+Everybody won’t agree with everything you have to say, especially if you don’t say it in the way you mean it, and reacting the wrong way even once to a bad comment can hurt your blog for a long time to come.
 Just so you know, sometimes the right way is indignation; you don’t always have to be nice if it’s not called for. 🙂

 If I haven’t scared you off yet, let’s talk about what you need to think about before you ever start blogging.

-The first thing to postulate is what you’re going to write about.
+The first thing is what you’re going to write about.
 There are two things to consider when you’re going to look at this issue.
 The first issue is what do you know?
 For instance, if you’re an accountant and that’s what you know very well, then maybe you’ll decide to write on accounting.
-Or maybe you know a lot about fashion, even if that’s not your profession, and you can go that route.
+Maybe you know a lot about fashion, even if that’s not your profession; you can go that route.
 The more you know about a subject, the better the possibility is that you’ll be able to write on it for a long time, and the better blogging you’ll do.